Y3t1M/Arduino-R4-Controller-Web-Interface/README.md

 Configure WiFi Access Point (optional):

-Change ssid and pass variables in the code if you wish to modify the network name and password.
+Change SSID and pass variables in the code to modify the network name and password.
 Upload the Code to your Arduino R4 WiFi board.

 Usage Instructions
 Connect to WiFi Network:

-On your computer or mobile device, connect to the WiFi network named RVR_Network (or your custom SSID).
+Connect to your computer or mobile device to the WiFi network RVR_Network (or your custom SSID).
 Enter the password 123456789 (or your custom password).
 Access the Control Panel: